A Brief History of Roundwood Park School

 After three years, the school had reached its planned maximum size but often exceeded that over subsequent years due to its increasing popularity with local residents as well as those in Wheathampstead and Redbourn.
 Now we receive many pupils from the other villages – Markyate, Flamstead and Kimpton.
 This is partly due to the closure of smaller secondary schools in Redbourn and Wheathampstead so that the ‘economies of scale’ can be taken advantage of, full comprehensive provision within Hertfordshire and also due to parental preference.

 In 1961 the first fifth years sat ‘O’ levels and gained a total of 51 passes.
-By 1981 that had gone up to 71101.
 During the early years, those who were successful at ‘O’ levels transferred to nearby Grammar schools in St Albans and Hatfield, often going on to Universities.
 During the late 1960s and early 1970s, selection was being dropped and in 1970 there were extended buildings and the school became a five-form entry comprehensive fitting the accepted Hertfordshire pattern at the time.
 By the early 1970s Roundwood had a growing sixth form and many students were going to Universities and Polytechnics.
 This has continued and we all recognise that Roundwood has become one of the highest achieving comprehensive schools in Hertfordshire reflecting the socio-economic make up of its intake area.

 Mr Foxwell retired in 1976 after 20 years as Headteacher and Mr Turnbull took over for 2 years, being followed by Mr Haydon Luke who stayed for 17 years.
 Andy Cunningham stayed for 6 years and was replaced by Mr Nick Daymond who also stayed for 6 years until he was succeeded by the current Headteacher, Mr Alan Henshall.
 At various times in between, the Deputy Heads have held the fort – Mr Lucas, Mr Surtees and Ms Linda Graham – all contributing to the continuity and stability that have been part of the Roundwood ethos.